 Faculty and researchers frequently purchase computers and other devices from funds drawn from a research grant or other external funding.
 Sometimes departmental IT staff manage these devices, but frequently they are self-managed.
 Faculty and researchers (including graduate students working with them) who self-manage these devices should follow the guidance for properly securing personally owned devices.

 All university computing devices must meet a basic level of security to protect the integrity of university data and networks.
 University computers and devices must be actively maintained on an ongoing basis so that they protect the data stored or accessed through them and meet university compliance requirements and pertinent external regulations.
+All U-M-owned devices must be sanitized following the procedures outlined in Erasing U-M-Owned Devices before transfer or disposal.

 If you use any personally-owned devices (computers, tablets, smartphones, etc.) to do work, see Secure Your Devices for instructions on securing these devices.